Our Advanced MS Champions are guiding care for people facing multiple, complex MS symptoms.

 MS Trust research has found that many people with advanced MS report losing contact with MS specialist services as their condition gets worse, and have to rely on informal care from family and friends, and sometimes have to manage the condition alone.

 Thanks to funding from city philanthropists The October Club, the MS Trust launched a transformational three-year programme to change that.
-The Advanced MS Champion Programme will fund six new Champions, over a three-year period, in select locations across the UK.
+The Advanced MS Champion Pilot Programme is funding six Advanced MS Champions around the UK.

 What is an Advanced MS Champion?

-An ‘Advanced MS Champion’ is a specialist health professional, working as a member of the MS Team whose focus is care for people with advanced MS. This is a Band 7 MS ‘specialist practitioner’ role – someone with highly specialist knowledge and understanding of the needs of people living with advanced MS and their families.
+An ‘Advanced MS Champion’ is a specialist health professional (either a specialist nurse or therapist), working as a member of the MS Team whose focus is care for people with advanced MS. This is usually a Band 7 MS ‘specialist practitioner’ role – someone with highly specialist knowledge and understanding of the needs of people living with advanced MS and their families.